typedb/typedb-docs/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 { Please provide a clear and concise description of the bug. }

-## Environment
+## Location of Content

-1. OS (where Grakn server runs): { e.g. Mac OS 10, Windows 10, Ubuntu 16.4, etc. }
-2. Grakn version (and platform): { e.g. Grakn Core 1.4, or Grakn KGMS 1.4.3 on Google Cloud }
-3. Grakn client: { e.g. client-java, client-python, client-nodejs, or console }
-4. Other environment details:

-## Reproducible Steps

-Steps to create the smallest reproducible scenario:
-1. { e.g. Run ... }
-2. { e.g. Load ... }
-3. { e.g. Query ... }
-4. { e.g. See error ... }
+{ Please provide the link to the specific part of the page in question. }

-## Expected Output
+## Expected Content

 { Please describe what you expected to happen. }

-## Actual Output
+## Actual Content

 { Please describe what actually happened. }